frirasyidi/frirasyidi.github.io/_posts/2023-10-09-start-with-smallest-step.md

 But doing that multiple times during the session changed my mind.
 Now I am fond of the step.

-As you can see from the stories above, I tend to overthink about what would happen in the future and will most-likely ends up over-engineer my code.
+As you can see from the stories above, I tend to overthink about what will happen in the future and will most likely end up over-engineering my code.

 By doing the ridiculous step I allow myself to properly face the issue at hand and that issue only.
-I also give room for my second test to help me shape the code later.
-Once I do this, I can see that it resulted in a code that is simpler, fits my tests better, and best of all, I don't spend time nor effort doing wasteful work.
+I also gave room for my second test to help me shape the code later.
+Once I do this, I can see that it resulted in a simpler code, fits my tests better, and best of all, I don't spend time nor effort doing wasteful work.

-To illustrate, Take a look at this example where second test is as such:
+To illustrate, Take a look at this example where the second test is as such:

 ```ts
 // sumer.test.ts